ramsey6340/portfolio/docs/translation-template.md

       ],
       "links": [
         {
-          "url": "https://aladdine.dev", // URL to open when the corresponding link is tapped "display": "Inspired by Aladdine Abdou" // Displayed text for the link }
+          "url": "", // URL to open when the corresponding link is tapped "display": "" // Displayed text for the link }
       ]
     }